 PALB2 germline mutations have been associated with an increased risk of pancreatic and breast cancer.
 Familial pancreatic and/or breast cancer due to PALB2 mutations is inherited in an autosomal dominant pattern.

-PTEN mutations have been associated with PTEN hamartoma tumor syndrome, which includes Cowden syndrome (CS), Bannayan-Riley-Ruvalcaba syndrome and Proteus syndrome.
-CS is characterized by a high risk of developing tumors of the thyroid, breast and endometrium.
+PTEN mutations have been associated with PTEN hamartoma tumor syndrome, which includes CS, Bannayan-Riley-Ruvalcaba syndrome and Proteus syndrome.
+CS is characterized by a high risk of developing tumors of the thyroid, breast, and endometrium.
 Affected persons have a lifetime risk of up to 50% for breast cancer, 10% for thyroid cancer, and 5% to 10% for endometrial cancer.

-STK11 germline mutations have been associated with Peutz-Jegher syndrome (PJS), an autosomal dominant disorder, with a 57% to 81% risk of developing cancer by age 70, of which gastrointestinal and breast are the most common.
+STK11 germline mutations have been associated with PJS, an autosomal dominant disorder, with a 57% to 81% risk of developing cancer by age 70, of which gastrointestinal and breast are the most common.

-TP53 has been associated with Li-Fraumeni syndrome.
+TP53 has been associated with LFS.
 People with TP53 mutations have a 50% risk of developing any of the associated cancers by age 30 and a lifetime risk up to 90%, including sarcomas, breast cancer, brain tumors, and adrenal gland cancer.

 NF1 (neurofibromin 1) encodes a negative regulator in the ras signal transduction pathway.
-Mutations in the NF1 gene have been associated with neurofibromatosis type 1, juvenile myelomonocytic leumkemia, and Watson syndrome.
+Mutations in the NF1 gene have been associated with neurofibromatosis type 1, juvenile myelomonocytic leukemia, and Watson syndrome.